frostburn/hewmp/README.md

 ```
 Warning: Phase offset is ignored in MIDI output.
 ## <a name="smitonic"></a> Smitonic Extension
+Note: In the future the Smitonic Extension will be respelled, hidden under a separate `N:` config and renamed to `orgone` as it doesn't actually produce smithirds in all edos.
 Because HEWMP is mainly focused on notating just intonation and temperaments thereof it can produce quite surprising results for edos.
 First an expression is parsed into a fraction and then the prime components of that fraction are used to decide what scale degree should represent that factor.
 If a prime component is mapped inaccurately the error will compound.
 This is especially damaging if the prime in question is 3 as it breaks the whole Pythagorean basis of the notation.

 Consider 11ed2: